The Rocky Horror Picture Show (soundtrack): In popular culture

 As announced by video game developer/publisher Activision in a press release on 12 October 2010, "Time Warp", "Sweet Transvestite", and "Hot Patootie – Bless My Soul" were released for the game Guitar Hero: Warriors of Rock as downloadable content on 26 October.

 Charts

-The album initially charted in the US in 1978; however, in 2010, following the "Rocky Horror Glee Show" episode of Glee, the album re-entered the Billboard 200 at number 55.
+The album initially charted in the US in 1978; however, in 2010, following the "Rocky Horror Glee Show" episode of Glee season 2, the album re-entered the Billboard 200 at number 55.